Walking for Fibromyalgia

 Gentle Walking 09/05/09

-Reviewed by: Location Not Given
+Reviewed by: Jane Location Not Given

 I find gentle walking to be very effective for many symptoms and I highly recommend it.